philbjern/morse-encoder/README.md

 # morse-encoder
 Tool for translating and transmitting text message in Morse code.
-Application written in HTML, CSS and JavaScript.
+Written in HTML, CSS and JavaScript.

 ## Demo